 - Dry at the lowest possible temperature setting on your oven.
 You can flip them once to help reduce sticking.

 - Crack the door open with an oven-proof spatula.
 Be mindful of mobility-impaired individuals or children.

 - Watch for browning - ovens tend to be hotter than necessary for drying strawberries, so the time will be much quicker, between 3-8 hours - so keep a sharp eye out burning.

 - Continue with the following steps

 - Typically takes a batch like this about 8 hours to dry when sliced thin, up to 12-18 hours if done in halves.

 - Strawberries should be dry to the touch like paper, and pliable - but will probably not shatter the way vegetables would when completely dry.

 - Allow to come to room temperature and test again for the same effect.
 If they are bendy (as opposed to pliable), put them back in to dry more.

-How to Use Dehydrated Strawberries:
+How to Use Dried Strawberries:

 - Straight out of the container for snacks